maxpumperla/learning_ray/README.md

-# Learning Ray - Flexible Distributed Python for Data Science
+# Learning Ray - Flexible Distributed Python for Machine Learning

 Jupyter notebooks and other resources for the upcoming book "Learning Ray" (O'Reilly).